How much does a hydraulic chute cost? | Ways to Find A Cost-Effective Option

 1. Cattle Chute Warranty

-The warranty is one of the most critical elements of the cost of a chute.
+Warranty is one of the most critical elements of the cost of a hydraulic chute.
 Choosing a chute with a limited, 1-year warranty may not seem like a big deal, but is important to choose equipment from a manufacturer that stands behind their products and is willing to go the extra mile with their Customer Service to back their product.

 When looking at warranty, do not be fooled.
 The fine print often reveals limited warranty on hydraulic components, but longer timelines on the construction of the chute itself.
-The hydraulic components are the most important element that set your chute apart.
-It is important to choose a manufacturer that stands behind their equipment with confidence to give you the best life of your equipment, and provide the support you deserve if something goes wrong.
+The hydraulic components are the most important element that sets your chute apart.
+It is important to choose a manufacturer that stands behind their equipment with confidence to give you the best return on your equipment investment, and provide the support you deserve if something ever does go wrong.

 2. Quality Components and Parts

-The dangers of cheap cattle chutes aren't as well documented as they should be, but all it takes is one unfortunate accident to bankrupt an operation.
+The dangers of cheap cattle chutes aren't as well documented as they should be.
+All it takes is one unfortunate accident to send someone to the hospital, or even worse.
 The quality of the components and parts that are used to create a reliable hydraulic chute are incredibly important, especially when you are working with less experienced handlers or rowdy livestock who come into the chute hot.

 The quality components you should look for on a hydraulic vary greatly from those you may look for on a manual squeeze chute.
 While there are some similarities - such as the grade of steel, gauge of metal, and weld strength - there are a lot more elements on a hydraulic chute that can wreak havoc on the efficiency and productivity of your ranch.

-Look for first-grade steel, quality hydraulic components sourced from countries like Italy, and quality craftsmanship to ensure the chute you are purchasing will last for years to come.
+Look for first-grade steel, quality hydraulic components, easily accessible and replaceable parts, and quality craftsmanship to ensure the chute you are purchasing will last on your operation for years to come.

 3. Hydraulic pump options and flexibility